 I am most proud of everything I learned during the hackathon.
 There were some major barriers my team and I had to overcome, and I'm proud to say that we gained a lot of valuable knowledge from the things we built.
 Even at the points we had to make compromises or accept defeat, we learned new things that helped us carry the project forward until the end.
 I am also proud to have created an impactful hack that can make a real difference in the lives of our target audiences, and am excited to continue to develop the project as time goes on.

-Now that the hackathon is over, I can revisit some of the ideas we had for the bot, but didn't have nearly enough time to implement.
-For example, during the hackathon, we only had time to implement a check for a user's Instagram activity.
+During the hackathon, we only had time to implement a check for a user's Instagram activity.
 We used this as a proof of concept, because we didn't have time to include support for other platforms.
 I also want to focus on making the bot even more accessible than originally planned.
-For example, using IBM Watson or otherwise, I want to make the bot available in dozens of other languages, including using object recognition to support sign-language.
-There is lots more to improve on for this bot.
-Stay tuned for updates!
+For example, using IBM Watson or similar APIs, the bot could be made available in dozens of other languages, including using CV to support sign-language.